ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ### Handle MSAL Exceptions and Errors
 This [article](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-error-handling-dotnet?tabs=python) gives an overview of the different types of errors and recommendations for handling common sign-in errors.

-## Monitoring and Logging in Azure
+## Monitoring and Logging in Azure:

 Please open the link in a new tab to watch the tutorial: